pgRouting/pgrouting/doc/lineGraph/pgr_lineGraphFull.rst

 Example for running a dijkstra's shortest path with turn penalties
 -----------------------------------------------------------------------------

 One use case for this graph transformation is to be able to run a shortest path search that takes into account the cost or limitation of turning.
-Below is an example of running a dijkstra's shortest path from vertex 3 to vertex 5 in the original graph, while adding a turn penalty cost of 100 to the turn from edge 5 to edge -8.
+Below is an example of running a dijkstra's shortest path from vertex 2 to vertex 8 in the original graph, while adding a turn penalty cost of 100 to the turn from edge 4 to edge -7.

 .. literalinclude:: doc-pgr_lineGraphFull.queries
    :start-after: -- q3
    :end-before: -- q4

-Normally the shortest path from vertex 3 to vertex 5 would have an aggregate cost of 2, but since there is a large penalty from making the turn needed to get this cost, the route goes through vertex 9 to avoid this turn.
+Normally the shortest path from vertex 2 to vertex 8 would have an aggregate cost of 2, but since there is a large penalty for making the turn needed to get this cost, the route goes through vertex 6 to avoid this turn.

-If you cross reference the node column in the dijkstra results with the vertex id mapping table, this will show you that the path goes from v3 -> v6 -> v9 -> v5 in the original graph.
+If you cross reference the node column in the dijkstra results with the vertex id mapping table, this will show you that the path goes from v2 -> v5 -> v6 -> v5 -> v8 in the original graph.

 See Also